fusion-energy/magnetic_fusion_openmc_dagmc_paramak_example/README.md

 # Simulating the model in OpenMC

-First make an environment for simulation.
+First make an environment for simulation from your base environment.

 ```
+conda activate base
 conda env create -f environment_neutronics.yml
 conda activate env_neutronics
 ```